manimuthuraj/spreadsheet-semantic/README.md

 Cross-Sheet Analysis: Tracks related concepts across multiple sheets (e.g., connecting "Budget" and "Actuals").
 Intelligent Result Ranking: Ranks results by semantic relevance, context importance, and formula complexity.
 Structured Output: Returns results in JSON with concept names, locations, formulas, BusinessContext, SemanticFormula and explanations.
+The system now includes incremental synchronization to update spreadsheet data every 15 minutes for realTime update.
+Update only modified or newly added cells.By using AppScript onEdit change webhook is in improvement.

 Tech Stack